Take the Chronic Migraine Quiz. It’s quick! Just 7 questions.

 Medication that you take after a headache begins is called acute medication.
 Medication you take to help prevent a headache or migraine is called preventive medication.

-Migraine headaches, the more debilitating type of headaches, can last from 4–72 hours.
+Migraine headaches, the more debilitating type of headaches, last from 4 to 72 hours.

-Over 500,000 people have treated their Chronic Migraine with BOTOX® since it received FDA approval in 2010.
-BOTOX® is the first approved Chronic Migraine treatment.
+Over 550,000 Chronic Migraine patients have been treated with BOTOX® since it received FDA approval in 2010.
+BOTOX® is the only preventive treatment approved exclusively for Chronic Migraine.
 If your doctor is not a BOTOX® Specialist, or you’re not sure, you can use the specialist locator at the end of this quiz.

 IMPORTANT SAFETY INFORMATION